siddhantpathakk/DutchAuction-Blockchain/README.md

 # BlockChain Project

-This project inplements a DutchAuction selling ERC20 coins
+This project implements a DutchAuction selling ERC20 coins

 To get started, clone this repo and open command shell in the root of the project.